gbrunton/CacheRepository/README.md

 By default, [Dapper-Extensions](https://github.com/tmsmith/Dapper-Extensions) is used internally for relational database support.
 This means that many of the same configuration features and [conventions](https://github.com/tmsmith/Dapper-Extensions/blob/master/readme.md#naming-conventions) available in Dapper-Extensions applies to CacheRepository as well.

 CacheRepository also supports text files as data sources.
-It can read from delimited and fixed width files and write to them as well with little configuration.
+It can read from both delimited and fixed width files and write to them as well with little configuration.

 I mostly use CacheRepository library within [ETL](http://en.wikipedia.org/wiki/Extract,_transform,_load) programs that I write when it is necessary to be fast and when I will very likely be moving large amounts of data around.